 The app is nicely laid out and the lines are clean, but they follow their own style (which is fine if you’re already using GO apps).
 They have a lot of themes to choose from, and even a theme roller to create your own.
 Almost every visual aspect of the app is configurable, including the chat-heads pop-ups and the notification bar icon.

 Yes, there are chat-heads when you receive a new message, with your contact’s picture in a circle and tag showing the number of un-read messages from the contact.
 You can click on the chat-head to open a floating window over what-ever you are doing to read the message and send a quick reply; or you can expand the floating window for a longer reply.
 You can also delete the message and send it back to the inbox.

 The most interesting features of this app are that you can send messages to other GO SMS Pro users via the internet rather than as text messages.
 This feature was previously a separate app/add-on called GO Chat but was recently integrated into GO SMS.
 Of course this works best if a significant number of your contacts use GO SMS Pro too – which mine don’t so I didn’t test this feature.

-You can also send text messages via their web site, using your phone as a proxy.
+You can also send text messages via their web site, using your phone as a residential proxies.
 But to be honest I was never able to get this to work, and I assume that’s related to the recent integration of GO Chat with GO SMS.

 One of the in-app purchases you can make is to use your GO SMS account to send all kinds of attachments via the internet, as well as make backups and encrypt your messages.
 The other purchase you can make is an all-access pass to the themes library.
 Other than that the app is free to use, but does show ads on the main screen.